Ganesh23013987/Circulate-the-values-of-N-variables/README.md

 ### Step 1:
 start the program
 ### Step 2:
-first define and give the function name for the program
+first give "define" keyword and give the function name for the program and circulate the list
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4: